-Drawn during the lockdown of 2020 when all the theatres were forced to close, these 40 architectural gems are gathered here in celebration of a much loved London industry, going through difficult times.
+Drawn during the lockdown of 2020 when all the theatres were forced to close, these 40 architectural gems are gathered here in tribute to a much loved London industry, going through difficult times.

 The tea towel is 100% crisp cotton.
 It can be framed, given as a lovely gift or even used to dry the dishes!